andrew-johnson-4/L1Pearls/normalize_kindof.md

 The instruction set for this abstract computer *cannot* determine the decidability of all decidability problems.
 The instruction set *can* implement all strongly normalizing computable functions.
 The abstract computer itself is not strongly normalizing (when `jmp` is included).
-Without `jmp`, all programs will be strongly normalizing.
+Without `jmp` all programs will be strongly normalizing.

 ## Kinding Instruction Set (RISC)